Volunteer role: Education Disability Inclusion Advisor - Bilingual (Portuguese/Spanish/French and English speaking)

 Skills, qualifications and experience

-• A minimum of a BA degree in inclusive education and/or related areas
+•A Bachelor degree in inclusive education and/or related areas

-• Experience of training teachers at pre-primary and primary level and/or secondary level and proven knowledge and skills in Active learning, child-centred and inclusive methodologies and special needs education;
+•Experience of training teachers at pre-primary and primary level and/or secondary level and proven knowledge and skills in Active learning, child-centred and inclusive methodologies and special needs education

-• Proven experience and Knowledge of developing, implementing and coordinating inclusive education projects/programs;
+•Proven experience and knowledge of developing, implementing and coordinating inclusive education projects/programs;

-• Advisory ,communication and networking skills and experiences;
+•Advisory, communication and networking skills and experience

-• Experience in developing inclusive education/SNE training materials (including teaching aids) and in delivering training;
+•Experience in developing inclusive education/SNE training materials (including teaching aids) and in delivering training;

-• Proven and practical knowledge of peer-to-peer support to share experience and learning;
+•Proven and practical knowledge of peer-to-peer support to share experience and learning;

-• Have enthusiasm and the adequate knowledge and experience to continuously monitor, write and evaluate project results and reports on a quarterly and annual basis;
+•Have enthusiasm and the adequate knowledge and experience to continuously monitor, write and evaluate project results and reports on a quarterly and annual basis;

-• Good interpersonal skills combined with a flexible and adaptable attitude;
+•Good interpersonal skills combined with a flexible and adaptable attitude

-• Experience in using the technology to ensure effective management of information systems, planning and decision making;
+•Experience in using the technology to ensure effective management of information systems, planning and decision making

 As a VSO volunteer, you will be sharing your skills with local communities on a full time basis.
 VSO will cover your travel, vaccinations, accommodation, and medical insurance costs, along with a local living allowance which will be paid in local currency.
 This allowance meets reasonable living expenses in country, but will not be enough to send money home.
 You will also receive some financial support to contribute to your on-going expenses at home.